slarmoo/.github/profile/javascript/arrow/arrow.md

 }
 ```

-However, our nice concise code is now looking a little clunky as we put more logic inline for the **onClick** handler.
+However, our nice concise code is now looking a little clunky as we put more duplicated logic inline for the **onClick** handler.
 We can fix this by moving the creation of the arrow function out of the JSX and in to the component body.
 At the same time let's reduce the duplication of code caused by the different counter operations and make it easy to add new operations by using the factory pattern to create our operations.
+Notice the use of closure to reference the operation that is used by the arrow function that is returned from the factory.

 ```jsx
 function App() {